-A mining permit, referred to as PMP 53803, was granted on February 22, 2012 (covering 714 acres).
-At that time, PEP 38748 (covering 7,487 acres or 6,773 after removing the PMP amount) was valid and in good standing and remained as such for a period of time during which the PEP 38748 not covered by PMP 53803, was in force and effect.
-TAG Oil also submitted and was granted a four year appraisal extension to the PEP 38748 permit.
-Furthermore, the Sidewinder Permit remains lightly explored and TAG Oil believes is prospective for further oil and gas discoveries, with numerous drill-ready prospects.
+A mining permit, referred to as PMP 53803 (Sidewinder Permit), was granted on February 22, 2012 (covering 714 acres).
+At that time, PEP 38748 (covering 7,487 acres or 6,773 acres after removing the Sidewinder Permit amount) was valid and in good standing and remained as such for a period of time during which the PEP 38748 not covered by the Sidewinder Permit, was in force and effect.
+As a result of low commodity prices and the inability to attract a suitable joint venture partner, PEP 38748 was formally relinquished on June 2, 2016, but the Sidewinder Permit remains lightly explored and TAG Oil believes that it is prospective for further oil and gas discoveries, with numerous drill-ready prospects.

-In October 2011, TAG Oil announced the completion and commissioning of the Sidewinder Production Facility and a 3.5km pipeline.
-The Sidewinder Production Facility is designed to handle up to 30 Mmcf of gas production per day, as well as any oil production, and was constructed following the first four successful Sidewinder Permit exploration wells referenced above.
-Permanent tie-in of all four Sidewinder Permit wells has since been completed and TAG Oil has acquired 60km of new 2D seismic data that will be followed by a multi-well drilling program within this lightly explored permit.
-Together with TAG Oil's high working interest ownership of the Cheal Production Facility, Cheal E-Site Production Facility and pipeline network, TAG Oil is an independent processor, transporter, and marketer of the oil and gas it discovers, extracts, and produces, and management believes TAG Oil is positioned as a prominent New Zealand producer with a strong competitive edge to pursue the attractive opportunities identified within its Taranaki Basin portfolio.
+In October 2011, TAG Oil announced the completion and commissioning of the Sidewinder Production Facility and a related 3.5 km pipeline.
+The Sidewinder Production Facility is designed to handle up to 30 MMcf/d of gas production, as well as any oil production, and was constructed following the first four successful Sidewinder Permit exploration wells referenced above.
+There have been two further Sidewinder Permit wells that have been drilled, completed and tied in to this permit.

-The Sidewinder Permit produced an average of 98 BOE/d during the 2015 fiscal year, compared to an average of 465 BOE/d during fiscal 2014, which is due to steady well decline rates.
+The Sidewinder Permit produced an average of 163 boe/d during fiscal year 2017, compared to an average of 92 boe/d during fiscal year 2016, which is due to the recompletion of the oil bearing zones in Sidewinder-1 and 2 wells.
 TAG Oil continues to assess the optimal well operating mode to maximize well deliverability and economics for the Sidewinder Permit.

-During the 2015 fiscal year, TAG Oil produced from the Cheal Oil and Gas Field and Sidewinder Permit a total of 520,039 bbl of oil (2014: 403,924 bbl of oil) and 944 Mmcf of natural gas (2014: 1,667 Mmcf of natural gas) and sold 518,387 bbl of oil (2014: 403,998 bbl of oil) and 407 Mmcf of natural gas (2014: 1,385 Mmcf of natural gas).
+During the fiscal year 2017, TAG Oil produced from the Cheal Oil and Gas Field and Sidewinder Permit a total of 346,095 bbl of oil (2016: 372,768 bbl of oil) and 551 MMcf of natural gas (2016: 806 MMcf of natural gas) and sold 344,722 bbl of oil (2016: 376,856 bbl of oil) and 247 MMcf of natural gas (2016: 558 MMcf of natural gas).